fecgov/fecfile-validate/README.md

 This section covers a few topics we think might help developers after setup.

 ### Register changes to the validation JSON files in the fecfile-web-app and fecfile-web-api repositories
-After modified the JSON schema files, those changes must be registered in the [fecfile-web-app](https://github.com/fecgov/fecfile-web-app) and [fecfile-web-api](https://github.com/fecgov/fecfile-web-api) repositories using the hash of the commit of the edits.
+After the JSON schema files have been modified, those changes must be registered in the [fecfile-web-app](https://github.com/fecgov/fecfile-web-app) and [fecfile-web-api](https://github.com/fecgov/fecfile-web-api) repositories using the hash of the commit of the edits.

 In the fecfile-web-app repo:
 1) Update the commit hash in the [package.json](https://github.com/fecgov/fecfile-web-app/blob/develop/front-end/package.json) file for the fecfile-validate dependency